bkoelman/DogAgilityCompetitionManagement/doc/CIRCE Interface Specification.md

 | 023    | Is Aligned            | 0..1        |
 | 027    | Clock Synchronization | 0..1        |

-The capability Time Sensor is mutually exclusive with the Start Sensor, Intermediate Sensor, Finish Sensor and Keypad capabilities.
+The capability Time Sensor is mutually exclusive with the Start Sensor, Intermediate Sensor, Finish Sensor, and Keypad capabilities.
 A remote control typically reports the Control Keypad capability.
 A remote control that includes any of the Start/Intermediate/Finish buttons must include the corresponding capabilities Start/Intermediate/Finish Sensor.
 A passage gate typically only reports the Time Sensor capability, because it sends time values while being unaware of its meaning.

 When a wireless device powers up, after a reboot and when it has joined the logical network, it is expected to include the Clock Synchronization parameter set to Requires Sync until clock synchronization has succeeded.
-Once the mediator has sent a synchronization request, the wireless device must include the Clock Synchronization parameter with value Sync Succeeded for four seconds.
+Once the mediator has sent a synchronization request, the wireless device must include the Clock Synchronization parameter with the value Sync Succeeded for four seconds.

 ## <a name="operation-notify-action"></a>Notify Action (53)